deas/alfresco-content-stores/README.md

 ## alfresco-mmt.jar / apply_amps

 The default Alfresco installer creates folders *amps* and *amps_share* where you can place AMP files for modules which Alfresco will install when you use the apply_amps script.
-Place the AMP for the *de.acosix.alfresco.simplecontentstores.repo* module in the *amps* directory, and execute the script to install them.
+Place the AMP for the *de.acosix.alfresco.contentstores.repo* module in the *amps* directory, and execute the script to install them.
 You must restart Alfresco for the installation to take effect.

 Alternatively you can use the alfresco-mmt.jar to install the modules as [described in the documentation](http://docs.alfresco.com/5.2/concepts/dev-extensions-modules-management-tool.html).